-If the individual is in need of one of the services that is available through a SDE (Individual Supports, Respite, or Transportation), the Support Coordinator will present the options of utilizing a SDE or a provider agency and explain the SDE process, as outlined in the documentation developed and maintained by the FI.
+If the individual is in need of one of the services that is available through a SDE (Individual Supports, Interpreter Services, Respite, Supports Brokerage, or Transportation), the Support Coordinator will present the options of utilizing a SDE or a provider agency.
+The Support Coordinator will also explain the two SDE models available - Vendor Fiscal/Employer Agent or Agency with Choice, as outlined in the documentation developed and maintained by the FI for each of these models.
+Information about these options can also be found at www.nj.gov/humanservices/ddd/programs/selfdirected/.